harshitmaster8851/aws-ec2-self-healing-infra/README.md

 ---

-## ✨ Future Improvements
+## 🔮 Future Plans
-- Use Auto-Scaling Groups instead of manual Lambda.
+In the next phase of this project, I plan to:
+1. Implement Auto Scaling Groups to replace the manual Lambda approach.
-- Add application-level health checks.
+2. Integrate application-level health checks for smarter recovery.
-- Deploy using Infrastructure-as-Code (Terraform/CloudFormation).
+3. Migrate deployment to Infrastructure-as-Code using Terraform or CloudFormation.

 ---